Orange County Cerebral Palsy Attorney

 What Kind of Compensation is Available for Cerebral Palsy Victims and their Families?

-Is your child has developed cerebral palsy, and the condition was caused by the negligence of a healthcare provider, there may be various types of compensation available for your case.
-Every cerebral palsy patient is different, and the total amount of compensation available will vary on a case by case basis.
-At Aitken * Aitken * Cohn, our Orange County birth injury attorneys are regularly able to help families recover the following in these cases:
+If your child has developed cerebral palsy due to a healthcare provider’s negligence, various types of compensation may be available for your case.
+Since each case is unique, the total compensation can vary.
+At Aitken * Aitken * Cohn, our Orange County birth injury attorneys are experienced in helping families recover the following:

-• Coverage of all medical expenses related to the birth injuries
+- Coverage for all medical expenses related to the birth injury

-• Compensation for any future care needed for the child
+- Compensation for any future care the child may require

-• Coverage of any medical devices or in-home care that is necessary
+- Coverage of any medical devices or in-home care

-• Lost wages and benefits if a parent cannot work while caring for their child
+- Lost wages and benefits if a parent is unable to work while caring for their child

-• Possible punitive damages against a grossly negligent medical provider
+- Possible punitive damages against a medical provider with gross negligence

 Is There Treatment for Cerebral Palsy?

-After it is determined that a child has cerebral palsy, they will usually begin physical therapy and rehabilitation fairly quickly.
-Physical therapy is an incredibly important part of cerebral palsy treatment and involves activities they can help maintain and improve balance, movement, and muscle strength.
-Physical therapists will work with the child as they learn skills such as sitting, walking, and using a wheelchair.
+Once a diagnosis of cerebral palsy is made, children typically begin physical therapy and rehabilitation promptly.
+Physical therapy is a crucial aspect of cerebral palsy treatment, focusing on activities that help improve balance, movement, and muscle strength.
+Physical therapists assist children in developing essential skills such as sitting, walking, and using a wheelchair.

 Contact an Orange County Cerebral Palsy Lawyer